wagerfield/vue-fela/readme.md

 }).$mount('#app')
 ```

 When the plugin is installed, a `$fela` property is set on each Vue component instance in the [`beforeCreate`][vue-before-create] hook.
 The `$fela` property provides a reference to the [Fela Renderer][fela-renderer] instance that was injected into the root application.

 **Check out a full working [example using Nuxt](example).**

 ### Rendering Rules

-Since a [Fela Renderer][fela-renderer] instance is added to each Vue component instance, you can reference and use it via `this.$fela`.
+Since a [Fela Renderer][fela-renderer] instance is bound to each Vue component instance, you can reference and use it via `this.$fela`.

 See the [Single File Component][vue-sfc] example below: